teddysupercuts/unstructured-ingest/docs/README.md

 * chroma_destination_entry - Registers the Chroma destination connector with the pipeline. ([`unstructured_ingest/v2/processes/connectors/__init__.py`](https://github.com/Unstructured-IO/unstructured-ingest/blob/main/unstructured_ingest/v2/processes/connectors/__init__.py))

 Note that the `chroma.py` file imports the official Chroma python package when it *creates* the client and not at the top of the file.
-This allows the classes to be *instantiated* without error,They will raise a runtime error though if the imports are missing.
+This allows the classes to be *instantiated* without error.
+They will raise a runtime error though if the imports are missing.

-Let's take a quick look at the `upload_stage` in  working directory:
+Let's take a quick look at the `upload_stage` in the working directory:
 ```
 chroma-working-dir
 - chunk